Neikun/Legends_of_the_Northern_Realms/Skuggasveinn's Folder/WIP Tilesets/Town Tileset Test - Skuggs/readme_from_skuggs.txt

 List of things that needs to be done.

---Skuggasveinn
+--Skuggasveinn todo list

+Signs above the shops
+Need to finish overhead assets.
+Needs town ambience
+Need to create half pillar
+Need to fine tune the fountain abit
+Need to create floor drainage and wall drainage
+Need new stars for sewer access

+--Done list

-Finish indoor assets, so the party can walk inside a shop/house Signs above the shops
+DONE - Finish indoor assets, so the party can walk inside a shop/house DONE -Stairs down need lower walls assets.
-Stairs down need lower walls assets. change the decoration (hooks and chains) for something more town like (any suggestions ?) need to finsih over head assets. the walls need more varity , its all to simple at this point (any suggestions ?) need to get the fountains and other assets into this, statues ?
+DONE -change the decoration (hooks and chains) for something more town like (any suggestions ?)
+DONE -the walls need more varity , its all to simple at this point (any suggestions ?)
+DONE -need to get the fountains and other assets into this, statues ?
-Need to change the floor for something more town like Needs town ambience
+DONE Need to change the floor for something more town like

 ---Comments---